Verxcy120/FairplayX-servers/README.md

 ## 🆘 Support

 For support, please:
-1. Check the documentation
-2. Search existing issues
-3. Create a new issue with detailed information
+1. Join The New Discord
+2. Message Owner

 ## 🔄 Version History